St Sepulchre, Middlesex, London

 Up to 1834

-The parish of St Sepulchre had two districts, or liberties, which lay either side of the line of London's traditional city wall.
-The London Liberty, or St Sepulchre's-within, lay within the old walls; St Sepulchre's-without lay beyond the old wall in the county of Middlesex.
+The parish of St Sepulchre had two districts, or liberties.
+One of these, St Sepulchre's without Newgate (also referred to as St Sepulchre within), formed part of the City of London; the other, which lay in the county of Middlesex, is someteimes referred to as St Sepulchre Middlesex.
 Both districts set up new workhouses in 1727-8 as recorded in the 1732 edition of An Account of Several Workhouses....

 14 Men, generally sick or lame.